 She then went on to Brock University and took business courses at Niagara College.

 Due to the current pandemic and the state of the economy, Nia was forced to close her business temporarily, but that did not stop her from changing her strategy, pivot, adapt and embrace the next normal.
 With a powerful comeback in the middle of a pandemic, she reminds us that tenacity, passion for what you do can open so many doors and lead to beautiful outcomes.

-First of its kind, Congo Coffee & Beignets (French for doughnut or donut) the only coffee shop specializing in Direct trade Congo coffee and serving the original Toronto Beignets (Freshly made on order donuts).
+First of its kind, Congo Coffee & Toronto Beignets (French for doughnut or donut) the only coffee shop specializing in Direct trade Congo coffee and serving the original Toronto Beignets (Freshly made on order donuts).
 Our donuts are so amazing we patented the recipe!
-The new official Toronto donuts.
+The new official Toronto Beignet.